 SaluteU is created in memory and honor of Umar “Salute” Muhammad.
 Prior to his untimely passing, Umar was a formerly incarcerated individual who subsequently utilized his experience with the criminal “justice” system to advocate on behalf of his community and other formerly incarcerated individuals.

-SaluteU is an all-encompassing program that assists formerly incarcerated individuals with expungement services, and various other services to help them reenter into society with gainful employment, housing, medical care, education and more.
+SaluteU is an all-encompassing program that assists formerly incarcerated individuals and other individuals currently involved with violence or the criminal system with expungement services, and various other services to help them engage and reenter into society with gainful employment, housing, medical care, education and more.
 Each participant’s experience is based on that participant’s particular needs.
 Every SaluteU graduate is required to become a mentor to a new participant.

 Umar "Salute" Muhammad